John W. Holcomb

-Education
+Early life and education

 Holcomb was born in 1963 in Olean, New York.
 He attended Massachusetts Institute of Technology on a Naval Reserve Officers Training Corps scholarship, graduating in 1984 with a Bachelor of Science in civil engineering.
 He spent five years as an active duty military officer, then jointly attended Harvard Law School and Harvard Business School, receiving a JD–MBA in 1993.
-Holcomb received his law degree with cum laude honors.
+Holcomb received his Juris Doctor degree with cum laude honors.

 Military service

 Holcomb served in the United States Navy from 1980 to 1989, and he was on active duty as a commissioned officer from 1984 to 1989.
-His service included time as a Surface Warfare Officer aboard the battleship USS New Jersey (BB-62).
+His service included time as a Surface Warfare Officer aboard the battleship USS New Jersey (BB-62) and with the Joint Chiefs of Staff at the Pentagon.

-Legal career
+Career

 After receiving his JD–MBA, Holcomb served as a law clerk to Judge Ronald Barliant of the United States Bankruptcy Court for the Northern District of Illinois from 1993 to 1994.
 From 1994 to 1997, he was an associate with Irell & Manella.
 He practiced intellectual property law at Knobbe Martens from 1997 to 2018.
 In 2019 he was briefly a sole practitioner, before joining Greenberg Gross in Costa Mesa, California, where he focused on intellectual property and bankruptcy litigation.
 He left Greenberg Gross after becoming a federal judge.